jphalip/django-treemenus/README.rst

 There are two attributes:

+* ``menu_name``
-    * ``menu_name``: name of the menu to display, as it has been saved via the admin interface.
+    Name of the menu to display, as it has been saved via the admin interface.
+* ``menu_type``
-    * ``menu_type``: This attribute is optional.
+    This attribute is optional.
 If it is given it is simply passed to the ``treemenus/menu.html`` template.
 It does not have any particular pre-defined function but can be tested with (% ifequal menu_type "sometype" %} to determine how to display the menu (See above example for the template ``treemenus/menu.html``).

 **Example of use**::